alifa2try/mail-hunter/README.md

-# Mail-Hunter
+# Mail-Hunter v2.0.0

 Mail Hunter is a tool that gathers e-mails from all the pages on a target website and save it to a csv file with the name of the target domain as the name of the csv file.
+Mail Hunter proceeds to search for the emails on Google.
+Mail Hunter can work on a single mail or list of emails.

 ## Installation